PomonaCS051/PomonaCS051.github.io/git-guide.md

 One of the greatest assets about using Git for your projects is that it is almost impossible to do anything irreversible.
-This is because of the way that Git tracks changes, generally it adds changes to maintain the current state of your file system, so if I add a line of code at one point, and then remove it at a later date, Git will know both that I added that line *and* that I deleted it.
+This is because of the way that Git tracks changes.
+Generally, it adds changes to maintain the current state of your file system, so if I add a line of code at one point, and then remove it at a later date, Git will know both that I added that line *and* that I deleted it.
 This means that if you royally screw up a piece of code, it is really easy to